How do I even make an offer if I don't have a real estate agent create it for me?

 There are three good ways and one fourth method that can backfire.
 The easiest one is an open house if there is one, as you can walk right in.
 The second is using any third parties.
 We have had some clients who registered with us after already having done a showing with brokerages like Redfin or HouseSigma whose business model is to do showings and then entice a buyer with an ostensibly "free" offer that they can do.
 We do not mind if you already did a viewing with a third party, but ensure you are free and clear of any obligations through anything you sign with them.

 A third option available once registered with ZVR is the Showings Network: it is a network of ZVR agents who work on an hourly basis to ensure you can view homes.
-They have a license and a pulse, and (unless you are on a full service pack) provide you Zero Value™.

 The fourth option we generally do NOT recommend is using the listing agent.
 There are two versions of every listing on the MLS: what you see, and the full internal listing that only agents can see.
 The full listing contains "broker notes", which are notes kept away from public view.
 Sometimes (around 10% of listings) these notes state that the buyer agent's commission will be reduced if the seller's agent has to do their job and show the home.
 Some of them are sneaky and even edit the listing between your viewing and offer submission if you have them do the showing.